 Housing prices are high right now.
 I know.
 And it’s true, we might even have a housing market crash, but we really don’t know when it will happen or if waiting for it is justified.

-Like I said, I bought my house 9 years ago, when everyone was sure the real estate market was about to pop, and my home’s value has already doubled.
+Like I said, I bought my house 9 years ago, when everyone was sure the real estate market was about to pop, and my home’s value has already tripled.

-It doesn’t pay to listen to the doomsayers or the market timers.
-Just go on with your life.
+It doesn’t pay to listen to the doomsayers or the market timers and does pay to just go on with your life.

 By the way, even when we had the 2009 housing market crash, where I live the home prices only went down by about 20%.
 But then they’ve climbed 10% every year after that.